awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

 Register the AWS Data Service
 -----------------------------

-Register the new data service in the :file:`AppDelegate.swift` file:
+Register the new data service in the :file:`AppDelegate.swift` file as follows:

 .. code-block:: swift